lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 Any "abstract vs. concrete" discussion, must be re-phrased into the "essential vs. non-essential", and thus **necessarliy** take place in the context of a well-defined problem.

-The problem you define, will then become **the** problem, and it will be as real world as anything can be, regardless of what your boss, your parents, society, your favorite "software architecture" book, etc. might say.
+The problem you define, will then become **the** problem, and it will be as "real world" as any problem can be, regardless of what your boss, parents, society, or favorite "software architecture" book might say.

 There is no fixed "level of abstractness" of anything; which is another way of saying that nothing is simply essential or non-essential "in general", from *all* perspectives.